 Do not remove ice from the mirrors with a scraper or attempt to readjust the mirror glass if it is frozen in place.
+These actions could cause dama

 These actions could cause damage to the glass and mirrors.
 Do not clean the housing or glass of any mirror with harsh abrasives, fuel or other petroleum-based cleaning products.